Bischi1997/CreateADUser/README.md

 # CreateADUser
-Creates AD User with the help of a HTML/PHP Website and a Powershell Script.
+Creates AD User with the help of a Simple HTML/PHP Website and a Powershell Script.

 Powershell:
 - Modules: